ju3ouz4n/ict-sustainability-tools/ictst/texts/data-dictionary.md

 ## Website ([website] [R]) **✅**

-The tool must have a dedicated web page (landing page, github repo, etc.) describing its functionnalities, its licencing, etc. Required format is a URL.
+The tool must have a dedicated web page (landing page, github repo, etc.) describing its functionalities, its licencing, etc. Required format is a URL.

 ## Sub-module ([sub_module]) **✅**